 High-performing real-time pose detection and tracking will drive some of the biggest trends in computer vision.
 For example, tracking a large number of keypoints will enable computers to develop a finer-grained and more natural understanding of human behavior.

 This will have a big impact on various fields, for example, autonomous driving, sports, healthcare, and many more.
-Today, the majority of self-driving car accidents are caused by “robotic” driving, where the self-driving vehicle conducts an allowed but unexpected stop, and a human driver crashes into the self-driving car.
-With real-time body pose detection and tracking, the computers are able to understand and predict pedestrian behavior much better – allowing more natural driving.
+Today, the majority of self-driving car accidents are caused by “robotic” driving, where the self-driving vehicle conducts an allowed but unexpected stop and a human driver crashes into the self-driving car.
+With real-time body pose detection and tracking, the computers can understand and predict pedestrian behavior much better – allowing more natural driving.

 What is Human Pose Estimation?